Generalized local jacobians and commutative group stacks: Commutative algebraic group stacks

 We will also use occasionally the following bigger category.

-\begin{df} A \emph{commutative locally algebraic group stack} is an object $E \in \AbSt_k$ for all $i$ the sheaf $\pi_i(E)$ is representable by an algebraic space locally of finite type.
+\begin{df} A \emph{commutative locally algebraic group stack} is an object $E \in \AbSt_k$ such that for all $i$ the sheaf $\pi_i(E)$ is representable by an algebraic space locally of finite type.
 The $\s$-category of commutative locally algebraic group stacks is denoted by $\AbSt^{lalg}_k \subset \AbSt_k$. \end{df}

-As opposed to algebraic group stacks, the locally algebraic stacks are stable by suspension: if $E \in \AbSt_k^{lalg}$, then $BE$, computed in $\AbSt_k$, remains in $\AbSt_k^{lalg}$.
+Unlike algebraic group stacks, the locally algebraic stacks are stable by suspension: if $E \in \AbSt_k^{lalg}$, then $BE$, computed in $\AbSt_k$, remains in $\AbSt_k^{lalg}$.
 More generally, $\AbSt_k^{lalg}$ is stable by finite limits and colimits, as this can be easily seen using the long exact sequence in homotopy.